forderud/MiniCOM/README.md

 Please contact the author if you're aware of any better alternative, and he'll be happy to scrap this project.
 I'm hoping that Microsoft [xlang](https://github.com/microsoft/xlang) or a similar project will eventually replace this project, but cross-platform support have so far been postponed.

 ## Shared & weak references
-The repo also contains a [`SharedRef`](SharedRef.hpp) wrapper class to support non-owning weak-references through a `IWeakRef` interface.
+The repo also contains a [`SharedRef`](SharedRef.hpp) wrapper class for non-owning weak-references through a `IWeakRef` interface.
 This is similar to `IWeakReference`, but is also compatible with classical `IUnknown`-based COM.